Skip to main content

 What happens if I don't pay the fine?

-If you do not challenge the fine, or if the challenge is unsuccessful, the fine must be paid in accordance with UK law.
+If you do not challenge the fine, or if the challenge is unsuccessful, you must pay the fine in accordance with UK law.

 If you fail to pay, you will be liable to reminders and surcharges.